 For his environmental work Pat O’Reilly was awarded an MBE in 2003.

 The quickest way to contact us is by email.
-Whenever we are away we have email access via a Blackberry, and we can normally respond to emails within 12 hours (and often by return).
+Whenever we are away we have email access and can normally respond to emails within 12 hours (and often by return).
 For guidance and email address details see below.

 If you wish to send pictures of wildflower or fungi species with a request for help in identifying them, please attach no more than two pictures (or one picture if larger than 3MB in size) with any one email; this ensures that email gateways on the Internet do not prevent your attachment getting through.